 What Should I Do Before Shipping My Car From Australia to New Zealand?

 The first step in preparing to ship your car from Australia to New Zealand is cleaning out any personal items within your vehicle.
-If you neglect to take personal items out of your vehicle before shipping it from Australia to New Zealand, you'll risk lengthening your clearance process as the items will need to be cleared separately.
-The second thing you can do to prepare for shipping your car is thoroughly cleaning the outside and inside the vehicle.
-Sending an unclean vehicle out to be shipped usually results in New Zealand biosecurity ordering the car to be cleaned to avoid possible diseases and pests from crossing the border.
+Suppose you neglect to take individual items out of your car before shipping them from Australia to New Zealand.
+In that case, you'll risk lengthening your clearance process as the items must be cleared separately.
+The second thing you can do to prepare for hauling your car is thoroughly clean the outside and inside of the vehicle.
+You are sending an unclean vehicle out to be shipped, which usually results in New Zealand biosecurity ordering the car to be cleaned to avoid possible diseases and pests from crossing the border.

-The total cost for shipping your vehicle from Australia to New Zealand is mainly going to depend on how you ship your car, the delivery service type you select, along with various additional fees.
-Sea freight shipping and air freight are the two options you'll have at your disposal to ship your vehicle from Australia to New Zealand.
+The total cost of sending your vehicle from Australia to New Zealand will depend mainly on how you ship your car, the delivery service type you select, and various additional fees.
+You'll have sea and air freight options when shipping your vehicle from Australia to New Zealand.
 Sea freight shipping is less expensive than air freight shipping but takes longer to deliver your vehicle.
 People looking to ship their cars overseas commonly select either door-to-door delivery service or port-to-port service.

-Door-to-door delivery costs more than port-to-port delivery due to the convenient nature of the service.
-A person who selects door-to-door delivery will have a vehicle shipping company pick up their vehicle at their current home in Australia and drop off the vehicle at the door of their new home in New Zealand.
+Due to the convenient nature of the service, door-to-door delivery costs more than port-to-port delivery.
+A person who selects door-to-door delivery will have a vehicle hauler pick up their vehicle at their current home in Australia and drop it off at the door of their new home in New Zealand.
 Port-to-port service involves dropping your vehicle off at an Australian port and picking up your vehicle at the New Zealand port closest to your destination.

 Here's a list of some primary New Zealand ports: